adityapb/adityapb.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am Aditya.
-I'm a senior analyst in the Risk Division at Goldman Sachs working in the cloud computing team.
+I'm an Associate in the Risk Division at Goldman Sachs working in the cloud computing team.
 I graduated from [Indian Institute of Technology, Bombay](http://www.iitb.ac.in/) in 2019 with a Bachelors and Masters in Aerospace Engineering.